cathive/concourse-chartmuseum-resource/README.md

 ## Source Configuration

-* `server_url`: *Required.* The address of the Chartmuseum instance.
+* `server_url`: *Required.* The address of the Chartmuseum/Harbor API.
 For chartmuseum, this'll be something like `https://chartmuseum.yourdomain.com/api/charts`.
-For harbor (which uses chartmuseum but changes the URL), this'll be something like `https://harbor.yourdomain.com/chartrepo` (for all charts) or `https://harbor.yourdomain.com/chartrepo/<project name>` for charts within a specific project.
+For harbor (*which uses chartmuseum but changes the API and path*), this'll be something like `https://harbor.yourdomain.com/api/chartrepo/charts` (*for the default "library" project*) or `https://harbor.yourdomain.com/api/chartrepo/<project name>/charts` for other projects.

 * `chart_name`: *Required* The name of the chart to operate upon.